Universal credit: Shrewsbury window cleaner helps stranger as uplift ends

 Mr Hall said he made a snap decision over the weekend to help someone after the end of the uplift, which he described as "ridiculous".

-A government spokesperson said the increase was always going to be a "temporary measure".
+The Department for Work and Pensions refused to be drawn on Mr Hall's decision, but said the increase was always going to be a "temporary measure".

+It said £9bn was spent on the uplift by the time it ended in September.

-It is not the first time he has helped someone financially.
+It is not the first time Mr Hall has helped someone financially.
 Last Christmas he joined up with family members and local firms to donate £400 to four people who were also nominated through his business.

 Under his latest plan, Mr Hall has set up a direct debit from 1 November to transfer £20 each week to the person to help them over winter.